This section was written by Leandro Cabo from rhcplivearchive.com

 Dates: December 2006 - March 2008

-Players: John Frusciante, Josh Klinghoffer
+Musicians: John Frusciante, Josh Klinghoffer

 Additional Musicians: Flea, Johnny Marr, Sonus Quartet, The New Dimension Singers